JohnLindahlTech/pass-bokning/README.md

   "station": 0, // 0 = all of the passstations in the region, if you want a specific one you need to check it up.
   "region": "uppsala", // Allowed/supported, see Supported regions below.
-  "endDate": "2022-05-31" // How long to allow the automated booking to work }
+  "endDate": "2022-05-31" // How long to allow the automated booking to work "offsetStart": 0, // On which day to allow bookings, 0 = same day, 1 = day after etc }
 ```